-- (a) combustible, putrescible (except that cleanfill material may contain up to 5% by weight putrescible matter), degradable or leachable components - (b) hazardous substances - (c) products or materials derived from hazardous waste treatment, hazardous waste stabilisation or hazardous waste disposal practices - (d) materials that may present a risk to human health - (e) liquid waste.
+- (a) combustible, putrescible (except that cleanfill material\ may contain up to 5% by weight putrescible matter), degradable or leachable components (b) because that a set to be a se - (b) hazardous substances\ - (c) products or materials derived from hazardous waste\ treatment, hazardous waste\ stabilisation or hazardous waste\ disposal practices - (d) materials that may present a risk to human health - (e) liquid waste\.

-Coastal foredune means the strip of land^A between the coastal marine area^A and a line roughly parallel with the beach, extending 200 metres inland of the first line of vegetation.
+Coastal foredune means the strip of land^ between the coastal marine area^ and a line roughly parallel with the beach, extending 200 metres inland of the first line of vegetation.